66

 I spent several hours on the phone with some of my mommy friends in the last week before Lily was born.
 One of my friends, whose daughter is the same age as Sunshine, has also battled a hospital to have the natural childbirth experience she wanted.
 We were on the same page about avoiding interventions and so her support and understanding of my stress and fear about what could happen at the hospital were a huge encouragement.

-I waffled until the last minute about whether or not to get a doula, feeling at first that she’d be another stranger in the birthing room.
+I waffled until the last minute about whether or not to get a doula for Lily’s birth, feeling at first that she’d be another stranger in the birthing room.
 The day before I went into labour, I decided another support person would be helpful, and so I called a doula my mother-in-law knew.
 She was not only available, but extremely excited to be asked to help.
 While there were times when I laboured alone or pulled into “labour-land,” I knew she and my husband were there, ready to give me support or to offer comfort measures.

-My biggest source of support came from a place entirely unexpected: a blog buddy.
+My biggest source of support for Lily’s birth came from a place entirely unexpected: a blog buddy.
 I first started reading Nat’s blog shortly after I began my own blog.
 Her daughter is a bit older than Sunshine and we share an interest in natural childbirth, among other things.
 While my first birth experience was everything I wanted it to be (at the time), Nat’s was everything she didn’t want.
-When she read about my birth frustrations on my blog and emailed me, I was more than happy to chat.
-She shared information and advice she had gathered in her birth journey, helping me process my questions and worries and challenging me to demand the birthing experience I wanted.

 picture of bracelet